New York governor urges Trump to provide emergency funds for Penn Station

 Amtrak has come under fire in recent weeks after a pair of derailments that disrupted travel for hundreds of thousands of commuters.
 Since then, deteriorating track conditions at Penn Station have triggered daily service delays and cancellations.

-"I have referred to the station as reminding me of the Catacombs - claustrophobic, threatening and crumbling," wrote Cuomo, considered a likely contender for the 2020 Democratic presidential nomination.
+White House spokeswoman Lindsay Walters said the letter had been received.
+"We look forward to continuing conversations with communities across America about the importance in improving our nation’s infrastructure," she said in an email.

-Cuomo, who has emerged as a champion of New York infrastructure projects in his two terms as governor, urged Trump to consider including an overhaul of the station in his $1 trillion plan for federal infrastructure investments.
+Cuomo, who has emerged as a champion of New York infrastructure projects in his two terms as governor, urged the Republican president to consider including an overhaul of the station in his $1 trillion plan for federal infrastructure investments.

 As an alternative to Amtrak, "we would be open to considering a number of options," said Cuomo, noting the Port Authority of New York & New Jersey could do a better job at overseeing the necessary repairs and renovations.
 The Port Authority operates the region's airports and many of its bridges and tunnels.